chrisbouy/AutomationSamples/Selenium_CSharp/README.md

 Selenium Automation Framework (C#)

-This is a Selenium-based test automation framework I built from scratch using C#.
+This test project was created against https://www.saucedemo.com/, a testing website developed by Sauce Labs.
+This is a Selenium-based test automation framework I built in C#.
 It demonstrates flexible, maintainable, and reusable test structures using page objects, lazy locators, cookie handling, and parameterized WebDriver support.

 🔧 Getting Started